image-charts/documentation/docs/reference/chart-axis.md

 Not all charts show axis lines by default.
 You can specify exactly which axes your chart should show using the `chxt` parameter.
 Default axis lines do not show numbers; you must specify an axis in the `chxt` parameter to show numbers.

 You can choose to have your axes display numbers reflecting the data values, or you can specify custom axes.
-The default is to display numeric values, with values scaled to range from 0—100.
-However, you can change that range using `chxr` to display another range.
+The default is to display numeric values, with values scaled to range based on your dataset.
+However, you can change that range using `chxr` to display another value range.

 If you choose to use custom values, for example: "Mon, Tues, Wed", you can use the chxl parameter. <!-- To place these labels in specific locations along the axis, use the chxp parameter.-->